-What is road pricing
+What is road pricing?

 Normally, schemes are skewed to encourage drivers to use less congested routes or drive at less busy times.
-In this way supporters of road pricing claim it can reduce congestion and is a fairer way of charging drivers than an indiscriminate road tax.
+In this way supporters of road pricing claim it can reduce traffic congestion and is a fairer way of charging drivers than an indiscriminate road tax.

 In July 2010 a report by RAC Foundation director Professor Stephen Glaister warned that a radical change in the way roads in England are managed and funded was vital if traffic gridlock was to be avoided in future years.
 The report, ‘Governing and Paying for England’s Roads’, concluded that some form of ‘pay as you go’ system was “inevitable”.